castilloadriana/StimulusLibrary-CHS/README.md

   - Study frames in the file are organized using an array structure that contains an intro, calibration and content structure.
   - Uses the jsPsychHtmlKeyboardResponse plug-in from jsPsych to show video/audio
 - finalHardcoded.html:
-  - Experiment protocol file version with hardcoded trials
+  - Experiment protocol file version, hardcoded each trial, created to test jsPsychHtmlKeyboardResponse approach.
   - Uses jsPsychHtmlKeyboardResponse plug-in from jsPsych to show videos/audio
 - finalHardcoded_noaudio.html
   - Uses the jsPsychVideoKeyboardResponse plug-in from jsPsych to show videos, but audio cannot be played at the same time.